filecoin-project/FIPs/FRCs/frc-verifiable-data-aggregation.md

 - $\mathrm{pos}_ {ds}$ - position of the index entry within the aggregator's data
 - $\pi_ {ds}$- leaf inclusion proof, proving the inclusion of $(\mathrm{CommD}_ A, \mathrm{pos}_ D, |\mathrm{D}_ C|, \mathrm{checksum})$ within $\mathrm{D}_ {A}$ at $\mathrm{pos}_ {ds}$.

-Auxiliary information provided by the aggregator to the client are: `DealID` of the deal which contains Client's data.
+Auxiliary information provided by the aggregator to the Client are: `DealID` of the deal which contains Client's data.

-To complete the verification of the proof, the client has to verify the two inclusion proofs as well as check that a given sector was on-boarded and $\mathrm{CommD}_ A$ was size $|\mathrm{D}_ A|$:
+To complete the verification of the proof, the Client has to verify the two inclusion proofs as well as check that a given sector was on-boarded and $\mathrm{CommD}_ A$ was size $|\mathrm{D}_ A|$:

 - $\mathrm{CommD}_ A', |\mathrm{D}_ A'| = \mathrm{ComputeRoot}(\mathrm{CommDS}, |\mathrm{DS}|, \pi_{st}, \mathrm{pos}_ D)$
 - $\mathrm{CommD}_ A'', |\mathrm{D}_ A''| = \mathrm{ComputeRoot}(\mathrm{Comm}(\mathrm{CommDS}, \mathrm{pos}_ D, |\mathrm{D}_ C|, \mathrm{checksum}), 2, \pi_ {ds}, \mathrm{pos}_ {ds})$